telerik/blazor-ui/editor/ImportExport/readme.md

 ## WebAssembly Support

+Blazor WebAssembly apps require a few [additional NuGet packages and a workload](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/cross-platform/images#requirements) to be installed:

+* NuGet package `SkiaSharp.NativeAssets.WebAssembly`
+* NuGet package `SkiaSharp.Views.Blazor`
+* [Workload `wasm-tools`](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0&pivots=linux-macos#net-webassembly-build-tools) for the correct .NET version

-The [Document Processing tool does not support exporting of image URLs in WebAssembly apps](https://feedback.telerik.com/document-processing/1551306-wordsprocessing-htmlformatprovider-platformnotsupportedexception-thrown-when-trying-to-load-image-from-uri-in-blazor-wasm).
+In addition, the [Document Processing tool does not support exporting of image URLs in WebAssembly apps](https://feedback.telerik.com/document-processing/1551306-wordsprocessing-htmlformatprovider-platformnotsupportedexception-thrown-when-trying-to-load-image-from-uri-in-blazor-wasm).
 For the time being, it can only export Base64 images in the Editor content.

 Possible workarounds for non-base64 images are: